 How was it even possible for something like this to exist?
 Who came up with this concept?
-And why were actual human being putting their money and trust into this currency?
+And why was actual human being putting their money and trust into this currency?
 Those are the kind of vague thoughts that occupied my mind whenever the topic of cryptocurrency came up.

-However, it was not until my mom (yes, my middle aged something-year-old immigrant mother) got into cryptocurrency that I decided to explore this avenue a little more.
+However, it was not until my mom (yes, my middle-aged something-year-old immigrant mother) got into cryptocurrency that I decided to explore this avenue a little more.

 Even though I was and I am still wary of investing in it.
 I still believe that it is always better to be knowledgeable and informed than to be intentionally ignorant.

-So, for those of you guys that are looking to invest in cryptocurrency, are curious or just want to have a little bit more information this guide is for you.
+So, for those of you guys that are looking to invest in cryptocurrency, are curious, or just want to have a little bit more information this guide is for you.

 Let’s jump in.

 This is the fundamental question.
 To put it simply cryptocurrency is money.
-It is essentially a new type of currency (duh) that is a decentralized, detached currency system that is stored and upheld by the blockchain as opposed to traditional institutions like financial firms and governmental authority.
+It is essentially a new type of currency (duh) that is a decentralized, detached currency system that is stored and upheld by the blockchain as opposed to traditional institutions like financial firms and governmental authorities.

 The word cryptocurrency comes from the amalgamation of crypto and currency.
 Crypto is short for cryptography a type of software that is used to secure and cloak information.
 Whereas currency is simply the money used.

-Thus, the combination of the two words signifies the creation of digital money which can control the number of its units produced while also protecting against hacking and copiers.
+Thus, the combination of the two words signifies the creation of digital money which can control the number of units produced while also protecting against hacking and copiers.

 What it fundamentally does is remove the need for established financial institutions like a bank to act as a middleman for digital currency transactions.
 This gives individuals the freedom to send money directly to each other and record that amount on the blockchain.

 Due to its decentralized nature, there is no one set location from which it is hosted.
 It exists and many different pinpoints all around the world.
-This means that it is almost impossible to hack, is owned by no one, and gives you total control over your funds (good for you anarchist and survivalists out there).
+This means that it is almost impossible to hack, is owned by no one, and gives you total control over your funds (good for you anarchists and survivalists out there).

 Okay, before we just in there are some terms that are going to be mentioned several that would be good for you to know.